 If it's less than 7 days over (1-6 days over the 3 weeks, so up to 28 days altogether) take the ring out and have the 7-day break as normal.
 You are still protected.
 You may experience spotting, but women who don't want their periods do keep the vaginal ring in for an additional week before changing straight away so this isn't harmful to your health.

 If it is more than 7 days over (over 28 days altogether) take the ring out and put a new ring in straight away.
 You may not be protected.
 Use additional barrier protection for an additional 7 days and consider emergency contraception if you've had sex in the days you should have been on a break.

-Also known as expulsion, this may occasionally happen and if so, wash the ring in cool or lukewarm water and insert again as soon as possible.
+Known as expulsion, this may occasionally happen and if so, wash the Nuvaring in cool or lukewarm water and insert again as soon as possible.
 If it has been out of your vagina for more than 48 hours, you will need to use barrier contraception for a further 7 days.

-The contraceptive vaginal ring has been noted to be well tolerated for the vast majority of women.
+The NuvaRing contraceptive vaginal ring has been noted to be well tolerated for the vast majority of women.
 As with all prescription medication though, there is always a slight possibility of experiencing side certain side effects.
-In regards to the NuvaRing, although not common, some side effects may include:
+With regards to the vaginal ring, although not common, some side effects may include:

 Other infrequent side effects include increased vaginal discharge and/or irritation, a change in libido or mood changes.

 In rare cases more serious side effects may occur such as blurring vision, jaundice, migraines, blood clots or heart attack.
 If any of these occur, ensure you see your healthcare provider or doctor as soon as possible, to ensure the vaginal ring is not affecting you negatively in the long run and what alternatives there may be.